Splunk Cloud Platform

 Solution

-First, confirm that the CPU threshold and Memory threshold settings are configured to allow a reasonable amount of resource usage.
+If the problem persists, then confirm that the CPU threshold and Memory threshold settings for Edge Processors are configured to allow a reasonable amount of resource usage.
 The recommended amount is 80% of the total allocated resources.

 1. On the Edge Processors page, select Shared settings.